-The Taj Mahal is definitely a must do when in India.
+The Taj Mahal is definitely a must-do when in India.
 It took 22 years and 20,000 workers to build this building.
-I will tell you everything you need to know about visiting Taj Mahal in order to make your stay as enjoyable as possible.
+I will tell you everything you need to know about visiting the Taj Mahal in order to make your stay as enjoyable as possible.

 Arrival to the Taj Mahal